MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-index-transact-sql.md

 **Applies to:** [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] (Starting with [!INCLUDE[sssql16-md](../../includes/sssql16-md.md)]) and [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)]

 COMPRESS_ALL_ROW_GROUPS provides a way to force OPEN or CLOSED delta rowgroups into the columnstore.
-With this option, it is not necessary to rebuild the columnstore index to empty the delta rowgroups.
+With this option, it isn't necessary to rebuild the columnstore index to empty the delta rowgroups.
 This, combined with the other remove and merge defragmentation features makes it no longer necessary to rebuild the index in most situations.

 - ON forces all rowgroups into the columnstore, regardless of size and state (CLOSED or OPEN).
 - OFF forces all CLOSED rowgroups into the columnstore.